hzdr/PARIS/README.md

 * --geometry-format             |            prints required parameters in geometry file
 * --angles  /path/to/angle.file |            override the rot_angle parameter in the geometry file; angles are loaded from the specified file on a per-projection basis
 * --name volume_prefix          |            change the output volume's prefix (default: vol)
+* --roi                         |            enable region of interest support.
+Supply the ROI parameters with --roi-x1, --roi-x2, --roi-y1 and so on

 #### Geometry parameters